 Wonder who these chaps were, always wonder that, every, single, time.

-There’s a bonus image at the bottom which is one we found in a hoard at The Assembly House while working on the Phoenix Heritage Project there* which shows the tracks being laid on Castle Meadow.
+There’s a bonus image of trams and tramways at the bottom which is one we found in a hoard at The Assembly House while working on the Phoenix Heritage Project there* which shows the tracks being laid on Castle Meadow.
 We think this would be around 1920 or later, note the building site when the Boardman designed bank building, now Open, was being built, completed in 1927, so there’s a clue.
 It’s also nice because I can look at my studio window about 90 years ago from both the inside and the outside as I type this.

 *Pop into the exhibition – opens today runs until the end of May – #historywang type stuff.
 Includes some of the other photos too.